Google Gemini

 The following steps are available:

-- Text Generation (AI): send a prompt to a Google Gemini model and get back a response using API key authentication.
+- Text Generation (API Key): send a prompt to a Google Gemini model and get back a response using API key authentication.
 This step is compatible with OpenAI.

 To add a Google Gemini step to your flow: